Aspiring apprentices sign up and access our AI Interview Coach for FREE!

 • How to build confidence without experience: Push yourself out of your comfort zone and do things that are new.

-• How to show passion even if you’re unsure: Be enthusiastic when asked to do something.
+• How to show passion - even if you’re unsure: Be enthusiastic when asked to do something.
 Always be polite and look to be proactive and not just do the bare minimum.

 Tips in the Job

-• How to grow without pressure: Set your own personal targets which only you can judge yourself as it will take away external pressure and you can grow by reaching your own targets.
+• How to grow without pressure: Set your own personal targets which only you can judge yourself as it will take away external pressure and you can grow by reaching / attaining your own targets.

 Closing Message

-No one’s path is the same and everyone is different therefore don’t be caught up in what other people are doing and just focus on your own journey as that is where your will end up.
+Hard work will pay off in the end and difficult times don’t last.
+If you’re finding it difficult to secure an apprenticeship or complete your A level studies, just remember that if you keep striving to succeed eventually you will.
+No one’s path is the same and everyone is different, therefore don’t be caught up in what other people are doing and just focus on your own journey as that is where you will end up.

-Just think about how happy you will be when you reach that final hurdle or finish that last exam that is reason enough to continue your journey.
 Thank you very much for reading my blog, I hope it was a useful insight into what you might expect when trying to obtain a degree apprenticeship.

 Feel free to message me if you’re starting out and want advice.